 However, around 90% of fisheries around the world are either fully fished or overfished which means there is little if any capacity for increased pressure on existing commercial stocks.
 As part of our support for responsible production and consumption we offer one of the widest ranges of fresh wild caught seafood of any major supermarkets in the UK and encourage consumption of locally caught species outside of the big 5 - cod, haddock, tuna, salmon and prawns.
 This approach is designed to help reduce pressure on major commercial stocks, improve the balance of diets and can be purchased from our in-store fish counters with guidance on preparation and cooking from our craft trained fishmongers.

+A large proportion of this wider range of fresh seafood we stock is British, sourced from the productive mixed species fisheries in the South West of England, such as sprats, monkfish, gurnards, pouting and scallops.
 Many fisheries in this area aren’t certified and work needs to be done to help improve their management.
-We’re committed to supporting this improvement and are working with like minded suppliers and stakeholders on the delivery of credible Fishery Improvement Programmes we hope will provide a pathway to supporting the whole south west industry.
+We’re committed to supporting this improvement and are working with like minded suppliers and stakeholders on the delivery of credible improvement programmes that create this pathway.

 We recognise that fishing is one of the most dangerous professions in the whole world.
 As a buyer of seafood we have a responsibility to ensure that fishermen and women are suitably cared for as they undertake their work.
 Traceability is important in this area to ensure we understand and have oversight of who is catching the fish we buy and we require traceability back to vessel for any seafood we buy.